felipexy/leafheat/README.md

 ```

 3. This will create/update `leaflet-heat.js` which is the actual library used by the application

-The minification step is crucial as it:

-- Optimizes the code for production

-- Reduces file size

-- Ensures compatibility across browsers

-- Creates the final version used by the application

 These optimizations significantly improve performance when dealing with large datasets while maintaining visual quality appropriate for each zoom level.